smklancher/KTM-Script-Logging/README.md

 In 2011 I wrote a framework of logging functions for KTM script.
 The [documentation](ScriptLoggingDocumentation.md) goes into some of the rationale for how it was designed.
 The main goal was to make it easy to quickly drop into a project, add a few logging function calls, and know that relevant metadata would be included in the resulting logs.

+I also put together some thoughts on approaches to adding a KTM project to source control: [KTM Source Control](KTMSourceControl.md)

 ## Logging Framework Code

 The logging code can be pasted into any new or existing project and just needs